 Catalog of Needs and Responses

 Using data from our members and partner agencies, Jewish Funders Network is collecting and curating systemwide and sector-specific nonprofit needs, examples of how funders are responding, and available resources.
 Please note, this is a work in progress, and we are constantly updating these pages.
-Please help us map Jewish giving during Covid by filling out this short survey.

 In addition to killing hundreds of thousands of people around the world so far, COVID-19 is leaving a trail of economic destruction, with ripple effects in almost every sector.
 Jewish nonprofits, like their nonsectarian counterparts, must confront multiple challenges at once: increased demand for services, fewer opportunities to generate revenue, and, as the stock market plunges, donors with less disposable income.